KaliedaRik/Scrawl-canvas/docs/reference/sc-initialization.md

 + `SC-core-tickers-animation` - defined in [factory/ticker.js](../source/factory/ticker.html)
 + `SC-core-workstore-hygeine` - defined in [helper/workstore.js](../source/helper/workstore.html)

 Note that by default, the animation loop is throttled to run at a maximum 60 frames-per-second.
 This is because some devices, using modern displays that support it, can run at higher fps rates.
-Users can change this rate throttle in code after initialization completes.
+Dev-users can change this rate throttle in code after initialization completes.
 See [demo test Canvas-050](../demo/canvas-050.html) for an example of this functionality in action.

-Users can also stop and restart the animation loop after initialization completes by invoking the `scrawl.stopCoreAnimationLoop()` and `scrawl.startCoreAnimationLoop()` functions.
+Dev-users can also stop and restart the animation loop after initialization completes by invoking the `scrawl.stopCoreAnimationLoop()` and `scrawl.startCoreAnimationLoop()` functions.
 See [demo test DOM-009](../demo/dom-009.html) for details.

 ## Core constants, flags and event listeners
-Two of the key drivers for SC is to make `<canvas>` elements responsive to their environments, and offer high-level functionality for user interactions with those responsive elements.
+Two of the key drivers for SC is to make `<canvas>` elements responsive to their environments, and offer high-level functionality for end-user interactions with those responsive elements.
 Much of the code that handles this functionality can be found in the [core/user-interaction.js](../source/core/user-interaction.html) file.

 The code in this file makes heavy use of shared constants and system flags.
 As a result, these also need to be instantiated as part of the initialization process.

 ### Shared constants
-The thinking behind shared constants is that we should minimize the work required to create throwaway strings and arrays used in loops or conditional tests - especially when we find ourselves using the same string or array across different files.
+The thinking behind shared constants is that SC should minimize the work required to create throwaway strings and arrays used in loops or conditional tests - especially when repo-devs find themselves using the same string or array across different files.

-To solve this issue we define and export a common set of strings and arrays in the [helper/shared-vars.js](../source/helper/shared-vars.html) file.
+To solve this issue SC defines and exports a common set of strings and arrays in the [helper/shared-vars.js](../source/helper/shared-vars.html) file.
 Examples of exports in the file include:

 ```
 export const _piDouble = Math.PI * 2;